bloominstituteoftechnology/ios-sprint-challenge-message-board-debugging-and-testing/Message Board/BugFile/BugList.md

 3.)
 Problem: Pushing save isn't leaving the view controller
     a.)
-Run UITests to show process of entering and saving data, then proceed to the "AddMessages" segue
+Run UITests to show process of entering and saving data, then proceed to the "AddMessages" segue and press "save"
     Solution: